 Pork

-Although most dogs seem to enjoy the flavor, density and texture of pork, it does have a high fat content.
+Although most dogs seem to enjoy the flavor, density, and texture of pork, it does have a high-fat content.
 Regardless, it can be a good option on very rare occasions.
-There are a number of cuts you can get such as butt, leg and shoulder pieces.
+There are several cuts you can get such as butt, leg, and shoulder pieces.

 Poultry